- Clothes

 - Shoes

-GOTS Organic: For this certificate, the product consists of more than 95% certified organic material.
+GOTS Organic: For this certificate, the product must contain at least 95% certified organic fibres.

-GOTS made with x% organic material: For this certificate, the product consists of at least 70% certified organic material.
+GOTS Made with Organic Materials: For this certificate, the product must contain at least 70% certified organic fibres.

 Find out what's the story behind your clothing by understanding the certificates.
 Use the scores to discover at a glance what a certificate means in different sustainability areas.